NMSUAstronomy

 American universities currently have few extended learning (distance education) resources in the physical sciences.
 It is particularly challenging to provide laboratory science exercises that can be completed without an instructor on hand, without a peer group to share ideas, and without a laboratory full of equipment!

-I have obtained NASA and NSF funding to begin developing a distance learning course in general astronomy for undergraduates (and for junior and senior high school students, under a concurrent enrollment model).
+With the aid of NASA and NSF funding, I have developed a distance learning course in general astronomy for undergraduates (and for high school students, under a concurrent enrollment model).
 The key components, outlined below, also offer an opportunity for graduate students with a strong interest in education to participate in educational development and outreach activities.

-This material is based upon work supported by the National Science Foundation under Grant No. 0349155.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. AST-0349155 and the National Aeronautics and Space Administration (NASA) under Grant No. NNX09AV36G.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF or NASA.